Why Sustainable Marketing is Relational — not Transactional

 Whether or not you believe in this model or another, more things are happening in any sale than a casual observer (or a casual entrepreneur) might expect.
 Each step is an opportunity for any CRM system, whether for directly improving customer experience, or for tracking and data analysis.

 You might already have heard about the parts of a classic purchase funnel.
-The AIDA model, with acronym standing for Awareness, Interest, Desire, and Action, is one of the most popular ways of explaining what goes on in a sale.
+The AIDA model, with an acronym standing for Awareness, Interest, Desire, and Action, is one of the most popular ways of explaining what goes on in a sale.

 The idea has been misused and misunderstood a lot as well.
 Some business writers may omit the inverted pyramid or funnel concept altogether.
-But the shape actually illustrates that “acting” (i.e. paying) customers will always represent a small fraction of the people who are actually made aware of your product or service.
+But the shape actually illustrates that “acting” (i.e., paying) customers will always represent a small fraction of the people who are actually made aware of your product or service.

 There are always fewer people taking action compared to those who merely desire to take action.
 There are always fewer people who desire your product than are merely interested in it.
 There are always fewer people interested in your product than people who are merely aware of it.

-While not a perfect way of saying things, it might be useful to think of it this way: A marketer’s job would then be to widen each stage of the funnel.
-Widening on top implies increasing your reach, widening the middle or bottom implies higher conversion rates.
+While not a perfect way of saying things, it might be useful to think of it this way: A marketer’s job would be to widen each stage of the funnel.
+Widening on top implies increasing your reach, and widening the middle or bottom implies higher conversion rates.
 Indeed, this pathway is often called the chain of conversion.

 Customer Lifecycle Management involves controlling factors that influence customer behavior as they interact with your business, hopefully leading to positive outcomes for your business (repeat sales, better branding, etc.)